-The project is composed of the following components:
+The Serial Analyzer project hardware includes the following components:

 Main Board